scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAWS.md

 ### Steps

-* Create peering between the Ledger, Auditor and Client VPCs based on the [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html) with the above requirements.
+* Create 3 peering connections between the Ledger, Auditor and Client VPCs based on the [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html).
+    * Peering between Ledger and Auditor.
+    * Peering between Ledger and Client.
+    * Peering between Auditor and Client.
-* Update route tables for VPC peering connection based on the [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-routing.html) with the above requirements.
+* Update route tables for VPC peering connection based on the [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-routing.html).
 * Add new Inbound and Outbound rule to restrict unwanted access to Ledger and Auditor.
     * Add new Inbound rules to the Ledger Network ACLs to allow the Ledger Envoy LoadBalancer (e.g., 50051 and 50052 by default) access from the Auditor and Client.
         * You must set high priority to this rule.